jlopezbi/jekyll-now/_posts/2017-02-08-a-way-to-3d-print-skeletons.md

 ---
 <p><strong>Metaball Skinner:</strong> Update (Mar 24, 2017): I made this functionality into a blender add-on!
 Get it here: <a href="https://www.blendermarket.com/products/metaball-skinner" target="_blank">https://www.blendermarket.com/products/metaball-skinner</a></p>

-{% include image.html name="monkeys_compare.png" %}
-*Left: result from metaball skinning script I wrote.
+{% include image.html name="monkeys_compare.png" caption="Left: result from metaball skinning script I wrote.
 This model is guaranteed to result in a valid mesh for 3d printing.
 Right: Built in skin modifier (blender) with a subdivision surface smoothing.
-This model is likely to cause errors when processed for 3d printing.*
+This model is likely to cause errors when processed for 3d printing."%}

 <p>In the midst of working on <a href="https://github.com/jlopezbi/PlantGrower">evolving plant/coral thingmabobs</a>, I am exploring 3d printing some of the earlier shapes I came up with, when I was writing the growth algorithms explicitly.
 To do this I need a reliable way to 'skin' the skeletons (or 'thicken' the wireframes).
 The skeletons consist of one dimensional line-segments, touching end-to-end, and occasionally branching.
 There are various way to do this.</p>